 Road closures for the summer – April 8, Il Tirreno

-LIVORNO – From April 15 until Oct.
+LIVORNO – Until Oct.
 15, the Romito seaside route in Livorno, will be restricted to heavy traffic.
 This six-month closure, which was prolonged from the previous July-August period, affects the section from Maroccone to Chioma, as well as the SS206 between Vicarello and Malandrone.
 Traffic will be routed via the A12 motorway between Collesalvetti and Rosignano Marittimo.
 The CNA (National Confederation of Crafts and Small and Medium-Sized Enterprises) is concerned about the longer closure and lack of notification, citing increased expenses for local transportation companies owing to tolls, mileage and driving time.
 They seek reimbursement from local governments as well as a system for calculating transit through the affected toll booths.
 (Summary by Chiara Mattirolo)

 Wolf sighted near the sea at Vecchiano – April 8, Il Tirreno